Square swings to quarterly profit

-(Reuters) - Jack Dorsey-led Square Inc (SQ.N) swung to a quarterly profit from a loss a year ago, it said on Wednesday, as it earned more from processing transactions and from its subscription and services business.
+Nov 7 (Reuters) - Jack Dorsey-led Square Inc swung to a quarterly profit from a loss a year ago, it said on Wednesday, as it earned more from processing transactions and from its subscription and services business.

 The digital payments company's net income was $19.6 million, or 4 cents per share, in the third quarter ended Sept.
 30, compared with a loss of $16.1 million, or 4 cents per share, a year earlier. bit.ly/2ASqFIY